 Legal names and identities

-- The worker’s legal name, specified in the node’s configuration file as
+- A legal name, specified in the node configuration file as

-- The notary legal name, specified in the node’s configuration file by
+- The notary legal name, specified in the node configuration file as

 Keys and certificates